 By installing a fire suppression system at your business premises, you can drastically reduce the risk of serious damage being caused by a fire.
 These fire protection systems can also provide peace of mind that your building is safe from fire, even when it is empty.
 This is because they function automatically.

-- Safe and easy to use: these systems are designed to activate automatically, so they don’t require a person to initiate an activation.
+These systems are designed to activate automatically, so they don’t require a person to initiate an activation.

-- Early detection: compared to fire detection systems of the past, these modern fire suppression devices offer immediate response to fire and smoke.
+Compared to fire detection systems of the past, these modern fire suppression devices offer immediate response to fire and smoke.

-- Eliminate fuel sources: removing the electrical or fuel source contained within equipment will ensure the fire isn’t continuing to be fed.
+Removing the electrical or fuel source contained within equipment will ensure the fire isn’t continuing to be fed.
 Fire suppression systems eliminate the fuel source quickly, limiting any damage.

-- Suitable for most locations: fire suppression systems can be installed in almost any area and are most suited to environments such as data centres, archive rooms and server stores.
+Fire suppression systems can be installed in almost any area and are most suited to environments such as data centres, archive rooms and server stores.

 A gaseous fire suppression system extinguishes a fire through releasing an agent.
 This agent works by either reducing the oxygen levels in the area, reducing the chemical reaction within the atmosphere or cooling the fire enough so it dissipates.

+We design, install and maintain two main types of gaseous fire suppression systems; Novec 1230 systems and FM200 systems.
 Both of these systems are synthetic gas suppression systems, and are designed to work quickly and efficiently, and require minimal clean up afterwards.